• Skip to main content

 This method will not work if the Mail Recipient shortcut is missing in your User profile or it has become corrupted.
 In such a case, you will have to use other methods as provided below.

-2. Copy Mail Recipient Shortcut From Default User Profile
+2. Copy Mail Recipient Shortcut from Default User Profile

 1. Open the File Explorer on your computer.